 What if I have children under the age of 10?

 Because one of our top priorities is safety, GRRoW is very careful about the dogs we place into families with young children.
-Children living in the adoptive home, full or part time, must be at least eight years old.
+Children living in the adoptive home, full or part time, must be at least nine years old.

 Where are your foster dogs?